 - slide 1 of 3

 In many English words, you will come across some letters that are spelled yet not pronounced.
 These unpronounced but visible letters are known as silent letters.
-They occur a lot in the English language and usually make life difficult for the new learner.
+They occur frequently in the English language and usually make life difficult for the new learner.
 Why do we need to have such letters in a word in the first place?
-That's a good question, and one that isn't going to be explored here.
-Right now, we will take only a cursory look at which letters in words are to remain mute and at some silent letter rules that will help us recognize when certain letters are to be silent.
+That's a good question, and answers vary: Sometimes a digraph changes relative to the word etymology.
+Some words with silent letters come from a foreign language.
+Right now, we will take only a cursory look at which letters in words are to remain mute, and we will look at some silent letter rules that will help us recognize when certain letters are to be silent.
 To get a good grounding in silent letters apart from knowing the rules, it will help to read extensively in English.